run-after/odinbook/README.md

 I used AWS S3 via Active Storage to attach avatar photo in production.

-I used a basic styling to make it reasonable to look at, but didn't focus too heavily on it.
+I used Bootstrap to style this site to make it mobile responsive.

+You can use this by logging in with:

+Email: 'test@test.com'
+Password: 'password'